nathanaccidentally/OSRestoreX/README.md

 This will remove all tweaks from your device and reverse stashing by Coolstars Stashing for 9.3.3-10.
 It will do quite a bit to remove all un-needed files from your device to make for a fresher install as best as it can.
 It will also remove mobilesubstrate from your device so dpkg should handle removal of leftover files.
 (Including Anemone themes and their data.)

 ## Command Line Utility:
 Also on this page is command line utility; This can be run over SSH or via MTerminal.
-It is exactly the same as the default package but it can be triggered when you'd prefer rather than having to to it immideatley.
+It is exactly the same as the default package but it can be triggered when you'd prefer rather than having to run it immideatley.

 **But be warned:** This can be triggered by any ol' Cydia tweak with a postinst script so I'd be **VERY** careful if you install this although I reccomend you don't.
 You can trigger OSRestore by typing `osrestore` from the command line.